algoo/preview-generator/doc.rst

   - pillow
   - PyPDF2

 These should be automatically installed with the `pip install PyPreviewGenerator` command.
-But if some error occurs quoting one of these library, try to manually install them with a simple `pip install ...`
+But if some error occurs quoting one of these library, try to install them 1 by 1 with a simple `pip install ...` to locate the problem

 **WARNING!** about **LibreOffice**